M66B/FairEmail/FAQ.md

 * Error reports will help improve FairEmail
 * Error reporting is optional and opt-in
-* Error reporting can be enabled/disabled in the settings, section miscellaneous
+* Error reporting can be enabled/disabled via the *miscellaneous* settings tab page
 * Error reports will automatically be sent anonymously to [Bugsnag](https://www.bugsnag.com/)
 * Bugsnag for Android is [open source](https://github.com/bugsnag/bugsnag-android)
 * See [here](https://docs.bugsnag.com/platforms/android/automatically-captured-data/) about what data will be sent in case of errors